fpjohnston/TECO-64/doc/ifthen.md

-## TECO-64 - Conditional Commands
+## TECO-64 - If/Then/Else Commands

-All conditonal execution commands are of the form:
+All conditional execution commands are of the form:

 *n*"X command-string ’